abhaybharti/playwright-framework-template/README.md

   > `npm install`

 - For first time installation use below command to download required browsers:

   > `npx playwright install`

+- In case you want to do fresh setup of playwright
+  - Create a folder & run command `npm init playwright@latest`
+  - select `TypeScript` & select default for other options

 ## Usage